-Plastics are important materials that are abundant in our economy.
+Plastics, are important materials that are abundant in our economy.
 They make our lives easier in many ways and are often lighter or cost less than alternative materials.
-However, if they are not properly disposed of or recycled after they are used, they can persist for long periods in the environment and can also degrade into small pieces that are of concern – microplastics.
+However, if they are not properly disposed of or recycled after they are used, they are often released into that environment where they can persist for long periods and degrade into smaller and smaller pieces, called microplastics, that are of concern.
 Microplastics can also be deliberately manufactured and intentionally added to products.
-In addition, some plastics contain hazardous chemicals that can have a negative impact on nature or human health.

-Microplastics are very small particles of plastic material (typically smaller than 5mm).
+Microplastics are very small (typically smaller than 5mm) solid particles composed of mixtures of polymers (the primary components of plastics) and functional additives; they may also contain residual impurities from their manufacture.
 They can be unintentionally formed through the wear and tear of larger pieces of plastic, including synthetic textiles.
 They can also be deliberately manufactured and intentionally added to products for a specific purpose, for example, as exfoliating beads in facial or body scrubs.
-Once released to the environment, they may be accumulated by animals, including fish and shellfish and consequently consumed as food by consumers.
+Once in the environment microplastics are accumulated by animals, including fish and shellfish, and consequently consumed as food, including by humans.

-Prompted by concerns for the environment and human health, several EU Member States have enacted or proposed national bans on the intentional use of microplastics in certain consumer products, principally uses of ‘microbeads’ in ‘rinse-off’ cosmetic products where they are used as exfoliating and cleansing agents.
+Prompted by concerns for the environment and human health, several EU Member States have enacted or proposed national bans on intentional uses of microplastics in certain consumer products, principally uses of ‘microbeads’ in ‘rinse-off’ cosmetic products, where they are used as an abrasive and polishing agent.

 Recently, the European Commission published a study that provides further information on the intentional uses of microplastic particles in products and the risks they pose to human health and the environment.
 The European Food Safety Authority (EFSA) has also reviewed the available evidence on micro- and nanoplastics in food.